zapodeanu/catalyst_center_genai_ops/README.md

 The goal of the solution is to re-use existing Infrastructure as Code workflows, developed in Python, Ansible or Terraform, while providing an AI interface for the users to trigger the execution of CI/CD pipelines.

-# Cisco DNA Center Network Compliance
+# Catalyst Center Network Compliance

 This repo hosts files for triggering Jenkins Pipelines, based on user input provided natural language.

 **Cisco Products & Services:**

- - Cisco DNA Center, devices managed by Cisco DNA Center
+ - Catalyst Center, devices managed by Catalyst Center
- - Cisco DNA Center Python SDK
+ - Catalyst Center Python SDK

 **Tools & Frameworks:**